hashicorp/terraform-provider-aws/website/docs/cdktf/python/r/wafv2_web_acl.html.markdown

 ### `aws_managed_rules_bot_control_rule_set` Block

+* `enable_machine_learning` - (Optional) Applies only to the targeted inspection level.
+Determines whether to use machine learning (ML) to analyze your web traffic for bot-related activity.
+Defaults to `true`.
 * `inspection_level` - (Optional) The inspection level to use for the Bot Control rule group.

 ### `aws_managed_rules_acfp_rule_set` Block